Beef or pork tapeworm infection is an infection with the tapeworm parasite found in beef or pork.

-Rarely, worms can cause a blockage in the intestine.
+In rare cases, worms can cause a blockage in the intestine.

 If pork tapeworm larvae move out of the intestine, they can cause local growths and damage tissues such as the brain, eye, or heart.
 This condition is called cysticercosis.
-Infection of the brain can cause seizures and other nervous system problems.
+Infection of the brain (neurocysticercosis) can cause seizures and other nervous system problems.